Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Abstract

 \section{Abstract}

 We consider a fully discretized numerical scheme for parabolic stochastic partial differential equations with multiplicative noise.
 Our abstract framework can be applied to formulate a non-iterative domain decomposition approach.
-Such methods can help to parallelize the code and therefore lead to a more efficient implementation.
-The domain decomposition is integrated through the Douglas--Rachford splitting scheme, where one split operator acts on one part of the domain.
-For an efficient space discretization of the underlying equation, we chose the discontinuous Galerkin method as this suits the parallelization strategy well.
-For this fully discretized scheme, we provide a strong space-time convergence result.
+Such methods can help to parallelize the code and utilize distributed hardware.
+The domain decomposition is integrated via the Douglas--Rachford splitting scheme, in which each split operator acts on a single part of the domain.
+For an efficient space discretization of the underlying equation, we chose the discontinuous Galerkin method as it suits the parallelization strategy well.
+For this fully discretized scheme, we provide a strong space-time convergence result under easily verifiable stability assumptions.
 We conclude the manuscript with numerical experiments validating our theoretical findings.